Julia-Wagner/PipeTracker/README.md

    - Click on *Deploy Branch* at the bottom of the page

 ## **Forking**
-By forking, a copy of the project can be made in GitHub.
-The steps to fork this repository are:
+Forking creates a copy of the project on GitHub.
+Follow these steps to fork this repository:
 1. Log in to your GitHub account and navigate to [the PipeTracker repository](https://github.com/Julia-Wagner/PipeTracker).
 2. Click the **Fork** button on the top right of the repository.
 3. You can now open the forked copy of this project as your own repository.